rccyx/dotfiles/README.md

 # dotfiles

 I run either **Hyprland** or **GNOME**, depending on the machine and workflow.
-This script is used to replicate my setup 1:1 across all my rigs with one command.
+This script is used to replicate my setup 1:1 across all my rigs with a single automatic bootstrap command.

 > [!CAUTION]
-> The installation script is meant to be used on a minimal Debian (Trixie) installation.
-It will replace any existing configuration.
-Proceed with caution.
+> This installation script is intended for a fresh and minimal Debian [Trixie](https://www.debian.org/releases/trixie/debian-installer/).
+Running it on an existing system may overwrite your files.

 ```shell
 bash <(curl -L api.rccyx.com/v1/bootstrap)